 During the month of February, the city of Roswell will feature a series of special exhibits, cultural performances, demonstrations, and events devoted to Black history and culture.

+And just wow, there is so much to do!
 You really need to check the website and the calendar to see it all.

-Many of the events ARE free, including library story hours, art exhibits, and musical performances.
+Many of the events are free, including library story hours, art exhibits, and musical performances.
 The ticketed events are very affordable.

 You can download a complete calendar of events and brochure on Roswell’s city website.

 Thursday, Feb.
-9, 2023
+22, 2024

 11 a.m. to 1 p.m.